Miki-Riako/Graph-Relationship-Management-Tool/README.md

 *   Dependencies in a software project.
 *   Organizational structures.
 *   Character relationships in a story.
-*   Or any other system बेस्ट represented as a graph.
+*   Or any other system represented as a graph.

 This tool aims to provide a simple yet effective way to: